Sep 21, 2024, 11:01 PM

 Highlights

-• Salvatore 'Toto' Schillaci died at the age of 59 after being hospitalized for colon cancer.
+• Salvatore 'Toto' Schillaci died at 59 after a battle with colon cancer in a Palermo hospital.

-• He was the top scorer at the 1990 World Cup, scoring six goals for Italy.
+• He was the top scorer at the 1990 World Cup, scoring six goals, and received both the Golden Boot and Golden Ball awards.

 Story